On the duality formula for parametrized multiple series: Duality of multiple Hurwitz zeta values

 where $q\ge1$, $r_i\ge0$ ($i=1,\ldots,q$), $c_q=1$, $\alpha\in\mathbb{C}$ with $\mathrm{Re}(\alpha)>0$.
-If $r_i=0$, we regard the inequalities $m_{i-1}<_{c_{i-1}}M_{1}^{(i)}{\le}\cdots{\le}M_{r_i}^{(i)}<^{*}_{c_i}m_i$ of (29) as $m_{i-1}<_{c_{i-1}}m_i$.
+If $r_i=0$, we regard the inequalities $m_{i-1}<_{c_{i-1}}M_{1}^{(i)}{\le}\cdots{\le}M_{r_i}^{(i)}<_{1-c_i}m_i$ of (29) as $m_{i-1}<_{c_{i-1}}m_i$.
 This map can be extended to $\mathbb{Q}$-linear maps onto the whole space $V^0$.
 We use also the map $\sigma_r^{b,2}:B^0 \rightarrow V^0$ defined by $\sigma_r^{b,2}(1)=1$ and

 where $r\ge0$.
 This can be extended to a $\mathbb{Q}$-linear map from the whole space $V^0$ to itself.
-Using the same method as in Section 2, we can prove the following new relation between MHZVs and (28), which yields numerous relations: \begin{theorem} Let $v\in{B^0}$, and let $\tau(v)$ be its dual.
-Then the identity
+Using the same method as in Section 2, we can prove the following new relation between MHZVs and (28) with $z=1$, which yields numerous relations: \begin{theorem} Let $v\in{B^0}$, and let $\tau(v)$ be its dual.
+Then